sambuddha-roy/deep-learning-notes/optimization/limited-discrepancy-beam-search.md

 Originally, limited discrepancy search was implemented only for binary trees where it is clear what the discrepancy move at any step should be.

+* How is _limited discrepancy search_ implemented for arbitrary trees?

+Two things.
+(1) handle branching factors, and (2) avoid cycles.